nathan-fiscaletti/keyboardsounds/README.md

 4. Combine the files into a ZIP file.
 The files must be at the root of the zip file.

 You can then load this profile into the application using the `add-profile` action.

+> Note: Alternately you can use the `build-profile` action for an environment with built in validation when creating a new profile.

 ### Example Profile